Author: Lily Mazzarella

 JOINTS We used to think that osteoarthritis (OA) was simply due to “wear and tear.”
 Now we understand that the breakdown of cartilage, changes in the subchondral bone (the bone below your protective cartilage), and pain in joints has inflammatory underpinnings.
 Joint pain is one of the main reasons for frequent NSAID ingestion—which is more problematic than we’ve been led to believe.
 Curcumin (from Turmeric), Boswellia, and other potent botanicals are gaining popularity as NSAID alternatives.
 While I’m a proponent of all these herbs, an anti -inflammatory diet is the foundation for joint health.

 If you’re reading this, chances are you have an inkling that unhealthy inflammation is taking a toll on your body.
-Download our free Summer Cleanse guide to find out how inflammation can show up in your body, where it comes from, and what we’re going to do about it!
+Check out the Summer Inflammation Soother guide + collection to find out how inflammation can show up in your body, where it comes from, and what we’re going to do about it!
+Also, you can Download our free Summer Inflammtion Soother guide in the 'Community' section of our website.